26hzhang/CoTeaching/README.md

-> The model structure and parameters setting of TensorFlow version are almost same as those of PyTorch version, but the performance of TensorFlow version is generally better than the PyTorch version, I think it maybe caused by the internal implementation of some functions are different between these two frameworks?
+> The model structure and parameters setting of TensorFlow version are almost same as those of PyTorch version, but the performance of TensorFlow version is generally better than the PyTorch version, I think it maybe caused by the internal implementation of some functions are different between these two frameworks.